jeremytammik/tbc/a/2000_visual_api.md

 There is nothing that matches what is found in that return list of assets anywhere that I can find in the system.
 The PrismWoodSchema returned from that list shows as an "Old style" rendering Asset once pulled into a document, even though it is clearly a procedural Asset.

-We need access to the the AEC material Library as well as any user created libraries (as can be browsed to in the Material Browser.
+We need access to the AEC material Library as well as any user created libraries (as can be browsed to in the Material Browser.

 We need access to the Asset libraries (as can be browsed to in the Assets dialog).